Thank you, Scott Shannon, and thanks to all of you for being with us.

 Why is there an impeachment inquiry?

-Well, the impeachment inquiry, and they said this from the very beginning.
+Well, the impeachment inquiry, and they said this from the very beginning, it's not like it's news.

-Uh, the impeachment inquiry will give the committees access to things that they otherwise would not have access to.
+The impeachment inquiry will give the committees access to things that they otherwise would not have access to and stronger subpoena power.

 It's not going to happen.

-But James Comer has been listen saying, and few have been listening to what the plan really is.
+But James Comer has been saying, and few have been listening to what the plan really is.

-Didn't matter what the evidence was.
+It didn't matter what the evidence was.

-That's why Comer is now talking about issuing Criminal referrals on the Biden crime family based on their investigations to a brand new Trump Justice Department if that happens next January.
+That's why Comer is now talking about issuing criminal referrals on the Biden crime family based on their investigations to a brand new Trump Justice Department if that happens next January.

 I'm preparing criminal referrals as the culmination of my investigation.